Title IX Advocacy and Resources

 In case of emergency call 911

-Visit our Reporting Options page to learn more about ways you can report incidents of harassment (also sexual harassment) or discrimination, including how to report confidentially.
+Visit our main Title IX web page to learn more about ways you can report incidents of sexual harassment or discrimination.

 Campus Security

-Campus Security can be notified of all criminal activity and emergency situation on campus.
-Reporting can be accomplished by calling:
+Campus Security can be notified of all criminal activity and emergency situations on campus:

 Counseling at RCC